saaspegasus/pegasus-docs/github.md

 For "Connect Github," follow the [oauth instructions](https://docs.github.com/en/organizations/managing-oauth-access-to-your-organizations-data), and for personal access tokens, follow the [personal access token instructions](https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/setting-a-personal-access-token-policy-for-your-organization).

+## Pushing Pegasus code to a subdirectory in your repository

+By default, your entire git repository is dedicated to Pegasus, with all of Pegasus's files included at the root of the repository.
+Some projects---especially those with a separate front end---may want to instead include Pegasus code in a subdirectory of the repository (e.g. "backend"), so that other projects (e.g. "frontend") can be included in the same repository.

+It is possible to configure your Github integration this way.
+To do so, when adding the repository, click "Show Advanced Options," then specify the subdirectory you want to use for your Pegasus code in the "Subdirectory" field.

 ## Troubleshooting

 **I keep getting "Error pushing to GitHub.
 Please check your token scopes." when pushing my project.**